Snoplanks Model A Review

 The Model A provides a distinct feeling that is exclusive to Snoplanks and their construction.
 This board is built to be your everyday board that can do whatever you ask and do it well.
 It provides an incredibly stable ride, which increases your confidence and security when conditions are not the best.
-Its medium-stiff flex (from the bamboo core) blasts through what is in your way, and it has a versatile directional shape ideal for takes and landings.
+Its medium-stiff flex (from the bamboo core) blasts through what is in your way, and it has a versatile directional shape ideal for takeoffs and landings.
 This board is ideal for a rider who wants to push themselves in advanced terrain and put a freestyle flair all over the mountain.
-We wouldn't recommend it for beginners because of its love for speed and progressive nature of its core and profile.
+We wouldn't recommend it for beginners because of its love for speed and the progressive nature of its core and profile.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More